 Opening batsman Greenidge, a key figure in Lloyd’s all-conquering team, has been knighted on the recommendation of the government of his native Barbados, with certain Caribbean nations conferring their own honours.

-Greenidge spent part of his childhood in England against whom he gave many of his best Test performances, including two hundreds at Old Trafford in 1976 and a match-winning unbeaten double century at Lord’s in 1984.
+Greenidge spent part of his childhood in England against whom he gave many of his best Test performances, including two hundred at Old Trafford in 1976 and a match-winning unbeaten double century at Lord’s in 1984.

 He was also a Hampshire stalwart and helped the southern side win English cricket’s first-class County Championship in 1973.

-Lloyd and Greenidge often found themselves playing against England’s Alan Knott, one of the best wicketkeepers cricket has known, who received a MBE some four decades after he played the last of his 95 Tests.
+Lloyd and Greenidge often found themselves playing against England’s Alan Knott, one of the best wicketkeepers cricket has known, who received an MBE some four decades after he played the last of his 95 Tests.

 AFP / ANDY BUCHANAN Catriona Matthew receives an OBE after leading Europe to Solheim Cup victory